Prime-TITAN-CameraMan/termux-desktops/README.md

-# Termux Desktops with Termux X11
+# Termux Desktops: Full Linux GUI on Android with Hardware Acceleration
 Install a full Linux desktop environment on your Android device with Termux X11 and also with hardware acceleration alongwith desktop audio functional

 ---